2022 Instructions for FTB 3520-BE Business Entity or Group Nonresident Power of Attorney Declaration

 - A POA Declaration Revocation is filed.

 Important: Submitting this form FTB 3520-BE will not revoke any previously submitted POA Declarations with overlapping authorizations.
-If you filed a POA Declaration before January 1, 2018, your POA Declaration will generally remain in effect until revoked or expired.

 D. Where to File

 Use one of the following methods to file form FTB 3520-BE: